colinmcintosh/SLIDER-cli/README.md

   -b, --begin string       Desired image capture time of the first image in the loop.
 Use the
                            timestamp format YYYYMMDDhhmmss.
 This flag cannot be used with --end.
+      --date-list          Print a list of available dates --decode string      Decode a SLIDER URL into a loop config and create an animation.
+You must supply --time-step as well as that can't be decoded from the URL.
-      --date-list          Print a list of available dates -d, --dir string         Output filename to save rendered animation in. (default ".")
+  -d, --dir string         Output filename to save rendered animation in. (default ".")
   -e, --end string         Desired image capture time of the last image in the loop.
 Use the
                            timestamp format YYYYMMDDhhmmss.
 This flag cannot be used with --begin.